Entries to the Retained Earnings Account

 Prior Period Adjustments

-If an error is made on a previously issued income statement (as opposed to a change in estimate), a corporation must restate its beginning retained earnings balance.
+If an error of a significant amount is discovered on a previously issued income statement (as opposed to a change in an estimated amount), a corporation must restate its current year's beginning retained earnings balance.
 If the error understated the corporation's net income, the beginning retained earnings balance must be increased (a credit to Retained Earnings).
-If the error had overstated the corporation's net income, the beginning retained earnings balance must be decreased (a debit to Retained Earnings).
+If the error had overstated the corporation's net income, the current year's beginning retained earnings balance must be decreased (a debit to Retained Earnings).
 The adjustment to the beginning balance is shown on the current retained earnings statement as follows:

 The book value of an entire corporation is the total of the stockholders' equity section as shown on the balance sheet.
 In other words, the book value of a corporation is the balance sheet assets minus the liabilities.

 Since the balance sheet amounts reflect the cost and matching principles, a corporation's book value is not the same amount as its market value.
-For example, the most successful brand names of a consumer products company may have been developed in-house, meaning they would not be included in the company's assets since they were not purchased.
-Other long-term assets may have actually appreciated in value at the same time the accountant has been properly depreciating them; as a result, they are listed on the balance sheet at a small fraction of their fair market value.
+For example, the most successful brand names and logos of a consumer products company may have been developed in-house.
+Since they were not purchased, their high market values are not included in the corporation's assets.
+Other long-term assets may have appreciated in value while the accountant was depreciating them.
+Therefore, they may appear on the balance sheet at a small fraction of their fair market value.

-As these examples suggest, a corporation could have a market value far greater than its book value.
+As these examples suggest, a corporation's market value may be far greater than its book value.
 In contrast, a corporation that has recently purchased many assets, but is unable to operate profitably, may have a market value that is less than its book value.
 Although we can calculate a corporation's book value from its stockholders' equity, we cannot calculate a corporation's market value from its balance sheet.
 We must look to appraisers, financial analysts, and/or the stock market to help determine an approximation of a corporation's fair market value.

 Let's use the following stockholders' equity information to calculate (1) the book value of a corporation, and (2) the book value per share of common stock:

-- The book value of a corporation having only one class of stock-common stock-is equal to the total amount of stockholders equity: $78,000.
+The book value of a corporation having only common stock is equal to the total amount of stockholders equity: $78,000.

-- If common stock is the only class of stock issued by the corporation, the book value per share of common stock is $39.
+If common stock is the only capital stock issued by the corporation, the book value per share of common stock is $39.
 It is calculated as follows:

 Total stockholders' equity of $78,000 divided by the 2,000 shares of common stock that are outstanding: $78,000/2,000 shares = $39.00 per share of common stock

-When a corporation has both common stock and preferred stock, the corporation's stockholders' equity must be divided between the preferred stock and the common stock.
-To arrive at the total book value of the common stock, compute the total book value of the preferred stock, and then subtract that amount from the total stockholders' equity.
+If a corporation has both common stock and preferred stock, the corporation's stockholders' equity (the corporation's book value) must be divided between the preferred stock and the common stock.
+To arrive at the total book value of the common stock, we first compute the total book value of the preferred stock, and then subtract that amount from the total stockholders' equity.

-The book value of one share of preferred stock is its call price plus any dividends in arrears.
-If a 10% cumulative preferred stock having a par value of $100 has a call price of $110, and the corporation owes a total of two years of dividends, the book value of this preferred stock is $130 per share.
-If the corporation has 9% noncumulative preferred stock having a par value of $50, a call price of $54, and the corporation owes a total of three years of dividends, its book value is $54 per share (call price of $54 and no dividends in arrears since the stock is noncumulative).
+The book value of one share of cumulative preferred stock is its call price plus any dividends in arrears.
+If a 10% cumulative preferred stock having a par value of $100 has a call price of $110, and the corporation has two years of omitted dividends, the book value per share of this preferred stock is $130.
+If the corporation has 9% noncumulative preferred stock having a par value of $50, a call price of $54, and the corporation has three years of omitted dividends, its book value is $54 per share (call price of $54 and no dividends in arrears since the stock is noncumulative).

 Let's compute the total book value of preferred stock by using the following information:

-The call price of the preferred stock is $109.
-It is cumulative preferred and three years of dividends are owed.
+Assume that the call price of the preferred stock is $109.
+Also assume it is cumulative preferred and three years of omitted dividends are owed.

 The total book value for all of the preferred stock equals the book value per share of preferred stock times the number of shares of preferred stock outstanding, or $40,800 ($136 X 300 = $40,800).